Money Feels Podcast Por Bridget Casey and Alyssa Davies arte de portada

 Episodios

 We’re your hosts, Alyssa and Bridget.
-Welcome to the podcast where we talk about the emotional side of money and how culture, gender, and ego all shape the way we love, earn, and connect.
+Welcome to the podcast where we explore the emotional side of money, and why your screen time might be costing you more than you think.

 Thanks for listening to another episode!
 If you want bonus episodes and more, you can join our Patreon!
 Until then, follow us on Instagram @mixedupmoney, @bridgiecasey and @moneyfeelspodcast, and we’ll see you next time!